Important Information regarding Financial Aid Service

 Is there a deadline for me to submit the verification documents?

-Fall 2020 bills go out on July 5, 2020 and are due on August 5, 2020.
+Spring 2021 bills go out on early November 2020 and are due on December 10, 2020.
 You can view your bill in your Student Center through PeopleSoft-Student Systems at your Student Center.
 If you have financial aid it will show as "Pending" on your bill under "Account Summary."
 The actual financial aid (grants, scholarships, and "accepted" loans) will not be credited to your student account until the first day of classes, and if applicable, refunds will be sent out by the Cashier's Office later that week.
 Please plan to pay for your books out-of-pocket.
 If you are receiving a refund from your financial aid, you can reimburse yourself when refunds are available.
 View more information on Billing and Payments.

 If your aid is not reflected on your bill, you may need to check your "to do" list to see if you have outstanding items that need to be taken care of.
 Please read the FAQs below for more answers to your questions.